DAPL Product Brochure.

 The Dirty Air Pitot Laser (DAPL):

-The Dirty Air Pitot Laser (DAPL) is a portable instrument designed to measure the temperature, pressure and flow velocity in fuel pipes or duct systems transporting a mixture of air and pulverized coal or biomass as well as cement, lime or food product or other particles.
-The DAPL has a built-in laser pointer for distance measurements which is needed in order to obtain the correct data for the full flow velocity profile.
+The Dirty Air Pitot Laser (DAPL) is a portable instrument designed to measure the flow-velocity, temperature and dynamic pressure in pipes or duct systems which pneumatically transport a mixture of air and particles such as pulverized coal or biomass, cement, lime, or other particles of similar size.

-When the DAPL is inserted into the pipe, it is positioned all the way into the fuel pipe, and slowly dragged out while it is performing the measurements.
+When the DAPL is inserted into the pipe, it is positioned all the way into the pipe, and slowly dragged out while performing the measurements.
 The DAPL measures the pressure difference between the upstream and downstream face of the probe.
 The downstream pressure corresponds to the static pressure and the upstream pressure corresponds to the stagnation pressure of the flow.
-The difference between these pressures can be used to find the flow-velocity.
+The difference between these pressures can be used to estimate the flow-velocity.

-By performing measurements across the cross-section of the fuel pipe, the full flow-velocity profile can be obtained.
+By performing measurements across the full cross-section of the pipe, the full flow-velocity profile can be obtained.
 The DAPL has distance indicators, which allow the operator to manually read the measurements.

 Application: Gas velocity / differential pressure and temperature measurement